prakhs123/read-epub-from-azure-tts/README.md

 ## Introduction
 This script is used to convert an EPUB file into speech using Azure's Text-to-Speech (TTS) service.
 It reads an EPUB file and converts the text of the file into speech using Microsoft Azure Cognitive Services.
 The script requires SPEECH_KEY and SPEECH_REGION environment variables to be set with a valid Azure subscription key and region respectively.

-This project involves converting epub to HTML pages that is divided into multiple ssml string (XML).
-Each ssml string contains headings or paragraphs, which are referred to as tokens.
+This project involves converting epub to HTML pages that is divided into multiple ssml string (XML) (referred as `Index`).
+Each ssml string contains headings or paragraphs, which are referred to as `tokens`.
 The HTML page is split into ssml strings either by headings or by specified number of tokens (default 1).

 Open your epub in your favourite epub reader, and start reading pages by pages, accompanied by audio :).